 Update – A bit more about Cassie and Lena.
-I have had a dog or dogs ever since going off on my own at the age of nineteen in 1974 with $200 in my pocket that I had saved.
+I have had a dog or dogs ever since going off on my own at the age of nineteen in 1974 with $200 in my pocket that I had saved to open a shop.
 For equipment a small toolbox, hand tools, hydraulic bottle jack and a set of jack stands were it at the time and the goal was to open a restoration shop, which was finally achieved in 1976.

 Having a dog around a workshop is ideal for them as there is quite a bit of activity going on which they thrive on.
 Lena above and with Cassie below are both Labrador Retriever rescue dogs that live with me and spend the day and early evening in the shop.
 They did not have very good lives at the beginning, but that has changed for the better for them.
 Cassie was found at the local Humane Society, and without a doubt has turned out to be the best behaved (after a little training,) and loyal dog I have ever had.

 Lena was found on her own in Grand Central Station in NYC by the Port Authority Police before she came here.
 The rescue organization passed on the fact that the Police wanted to keep her for a mascot, but for some reason were not allowed to.
 She is very small, very friendly, and SMILES a lot when she is happy as you can see in the image above!
 Both of them like to hang around in the shop and yard all day and sleep by the wood stove in the winter.